On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Preliminaries

 \section{Preliminaries}

-In this section, we first introduce the OneMax problem and the (1+1)-EA studied in this paper, respectively, then describe the sampling strategy, and finally present the analysis tool that we use throughout this paper.
+We first present the OM problem as well as (1+1)-EA which will be considered in this paper.
+Next, we present the sampling strategy.
+The analysis tool is presented in the end.